-Would Cotteridge Park be a more welcoming place if it had a small building for the community?
-Would more people be able to benefit from the opportunities offered in the park if there were toilets and somewhere to sit down and have a coffee?
+Cotteridge Park is going to be a more welcoming place with its new community building.
+More people are going to be able to benefit from the opportunities offered in the park with toilets and somewhere to sit down and have a coffee?

 A Building for the Community in Cotteridge Park